uwdata/arquero/docs/api/op.md

 <hr/><a id="week" href="#week">#</a>
 <em>op</em>.<b>week</b>(<i>date</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/functions/date.js)

-Returns the week number of the year for the specified *date* according to local time.
+Returns the Sunday-based week number of the year (0-53) for the specified *date* according to local time.
+All days in a new year preceding the first Sunday are considered to be in week 0.

 * *date*: The input Date or timestamp value.